 - Time Commitment:

-Are you passionate about girls' education rights?
+Are you passionate about agribusiness, food security and improving economic opportunities for youth and women?
 Do you have resource mobilization skills to share?

-Apply today to have an impact on girls education rights in Kenya!
+Apply today to have an impact in improving Agri-food entrepreneurship and food security in Uganda!

 Roles and Responsibilities

 - Support the Africa Agri-business Academy (AAA) management to review their current resource mobilization strategy and support the development of strategies tailored to specific donors;